Microsoft added another arrow to its cloud computing quiver last month with the announcement of the technical preview

 - Web workers: A Web Sites-specific version of IIS Web server that processes clients' Web requests.

 - Load balancer(s): An IIS Web server with a Web Sites-specific version of application request routing that accepts Web requests from clients, routes requests to Web workers and returns responses to clients.

 - Publisher: The public version of WebDeploy and a Web Sites-specific version of an FTP that provides transparent content publishing for WebMatrix, Visual Studio and FTP clients.

-- Service Management Portal/Web Sites Controller: A server that hosts several functions,
+- Service Management Portal/Web Sites Controller: A server that hosts several functions, including the following:

 - Management Service -- Admin Site: Where administrators can create Web Site clouds, author plans and manage user subscriptions.